Relay To Control Lamps Wiring:

 02. RCCB:

 The most popular relay for automation work is the 8 Pin Relay.
-8 pin relay has DC or AC coil as the main part. which is connected to two pins.
+The 8-pin relay has a DC or AC coil as the main part. which is connected to two pins.
 There are two common parts.
-Underneath a Common part are an NO and an NC part.
+Underneath a Common part are a NO and an NC part.
 No part is normally open with a common part and the NC part is normally closed.
 The timer base used for automation is the same as the 8-relay base.
 That is, switching can be done using the timer base.
-This is basically how a relay switch works.
+This is basically how a relay switch works for the relay.

 04. Light: